kodecocodes/fpk-materials/README.md

-# Functional Programming with Kotlin: Materials
+# Real-World Functional Programming with Kotlin: Materials

-This repo contains all the downloadable materials and projects associated with the **[Functional Programming with Kotlin](https://www.raywenderlich.com/books)** from [raywenderlich.com](https://www.raywenderlich.com).
+This repo contains all the downloadable materials and projects associated with the **[Real-World Functional Programming with Kotlin](https://www.raywenderlich.com/books)** from [raywenderlich.com](https://www.raywenderlich.com).

 Each edition has its own branch, named `editions/[EDITION]`.
 The default branch for this repo is for the most recent edition.